TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 }
 ```

-and method that translates invoice to EDI format:
+And method that translates invoice to EDI format:

 ```csharp
 ......